lukaszflorczak/vue-agile/.github/PULL_REQUEST_TEMPLATE/pull_request.md

 Important!

-If it's a bug fix, create a pull request to hotfix branch.
+If it's a bug fix, create a pull request to master branch.
 It it's a new feature, choose develop branch.
 Be sure you also updated a documentation (README file).